-Cardinals jump on Reds early, hold on for 5-4 win
+Molina HR, double before exit with sore foot, Cards top Reds

-ST. LOUIS (AP) — Yadier Molina homered and doubled to help St. Louis build a 5-0 lead, Alex Reyes pitched out of a ninth-inning jam and the Cardinals held on to beat the Cincinnati Reds 5-4 on Friday night.
+ST. LOUIS (AP) — Yadier Molina homered and doubled before leaving because of a sore foot, and the St. Louis Cardinals sent the Cincinnati Reds to their fifth straight loss, 5-4 Friday night.

+Molina raised his batting average to .339 in helping St. Louis build a 5-0 lead.
+But the star catcher exited after batting in the fifth inning because of soreness in his right foot.

+Manager Mike Shildt didn’t have a report on the severity of the injury postgame.

+“We noticed it looked like he favored something after his swing, and then he came in and we got him treatment and made the decision to get him out of there and get him looked at,” Shildt said.

-Kwang-Hyun Kim (1-0) allowed one run on five hits with a career-high eight strikeouts as St. Louis snapped a two-game skid.
+Kwang-Hyun Kim (1-0) allowed one run and five hits with a career-high eight strikeouts.
 Three of Kim’s four major league wins have come against Cincinnati.

-Sonny Gray (0-1) allowed five runs on six hits and three walks in 3 2/3 innings in his second start after opening the season on the 10-day injured list with a strained back muscle.
+Sonny Gray (0-1) gave up five runs and six hits and three walks in 3 2/3 innings in his second start after opening the season on the 10-day injured list with a strained back muscle.
 The Reds have lost five straight games for the first time since Sept.
 22-27, 2019.

+“It was one inning for me and I couldn’t get out of that one inning,” Gray said.
+“I put us in a pretty big hole there in the third inning of a game on the road.”

-Reyes got the final two outs for his fourth save.
+Cincinnati scored three times in the ninth before Alex Reyes got the final two outs for his fourth save.

-Cincinnati sent six batters to the plate in the ninth.
 Jonathan India lofted a triple off Jordan Hicks that fell between center fielder Dylan Carlson and right fielder Justin Williams, cutting the St. Louis lead to 5-2.
-Pinch-hitter Tucker Barnhart walked, prompting Cardinals manager Mike Shildt to turn to Reyes.
+Pinch-hitter Tucker Barnhart walked, prompting Shildt to turn to Reyes.

 Reyes walked Tyler Naquin to load the bases and then walked Jesse Winker to score another run.
 Castellanos struck out, but a wild pitch on strike three allowed Barnhart to score.